-The collaboration between UT System and The Texas Advanced Computing Center (TACC) leverages advanced computing and visualization resources via the new and comprehensive Lonestar system as well as TACC support services to enable researchers to learn to use UTRC resources effectively.
-TACC staff members assist research teams in properly employing the systems, software, and expertise necessary to foster educational innovation and are dedicated to providing the research & development, consulting, and training required so users can take full advantage of TACC resources, services, and educational programs that are contributing to the development of the next generation of researchers.
-TACC's talented staff members strive to provide the technology, computing, and visualization assistance that empower UT System's computational research community to impact science and change the world.
+The collaboration between UT System and TACC leverages advanced computing, visualization resources, and support services to enable researchers to learn to use UTRC resources effectively.
+TACC staff members also assist research teams in employing the software and expertise necessary to foster educational innovation, and are dedicated to providing the research and development, consulting and training required so users can take full advantage of TACC resources, services and educational programs.

 For more information, visit the UTRC initiative.

 Lonestar is one of the most productive, multi-use cyberinfrastructure HPC and remote visualization resources in the world.
 This Dell Linux cluster is funded by The University of Texas at Austin, UT's Institute of Computational Engineering and Sciences (ICES), UT System, Texas A&M, Texas Tech, and the National Science Foundation, and serves as a unique resource to researchers at all 15 UT System institutions.
 For more information, please refer to the following resources:

 Corral leads the way in the preservation and sharing of data for researchers.
 Deployed in 2009, Corral supports data-centric science at The University of Texas at Austin, and throughout the U.S. This storage and data management resource is designed and optimized to support large-scale collections and a collaborative research environment.
 For more information, please refer to the following resources:

 Contributing TACC Staff

 firstname.lastname@example.org | 512-232-5939